-A priority of our community engagement approach is building sound relations with local communities and addressing conflict and potential conflict in a timely and effective manner.
-We work closely with our host communities – including various levels of government, civil society and local businesses – to plan our activities, reach land-use agreements, resolve any concerns and, ultimately create shared value in the communities where we operate.
+We work closely with our host communities to plan our activities, reach land-use agreements, resolve any concerns and, ultimately, create shared value.
+Various levels of government, civil society and local businesses participate.
 There are no indigenous communities in the immediate area of influence of Great Panther’s sites (self-determined and/or as identified by national groups or international legislation and standards).

-Since our business depends upon predictable access to land and natural resources, and in many situations, we do not own the land outright, positive negotiations with the landowners are critical.
-Agreements are reached through negotiation processes, which can range from a few days to more than a year, where both parties can express their interests and find common ground.
-We aim to compensate landowners fairly for the use of their lands and ensure use them in ways that respect their cultural and spiritual traditions.
+Our business depends upon predictable access to land and natural resources.
+In many situations we do not own the land, so positive negotiations with the landowners are critical.
+We reach agreements through negotiation processes, which can range from a few days to more than a year, where both parties can express their interests and find common ground.
+Our aim is to compensate landowners fairly for the use of their lands and ensure we use them in ways that respect their cultural and spiritual traditions.

-Great Panther is committed to maintaining or incorporating grievance mechanisms at our mine sites to formally and transparently manage community concerns.
-This process enables us to address sensitive topics ranging from labour issues to water, land use and environmental concerns, as well as noise or disruption from our operations, construction, or materials transport.
+Great Panther is committed to maintaining or incorporating grievance mechanisms at our mine sites to formally and transparently address community concerns.
+This lets us address concerns related to our operations, construction or materials transport.
+These matters range from labour issues to water, land use and environmental concerns, as well as noise or dust impacts.

-Our proactive, collaborative approach across our operations in Brazil, Mexico and Peru helps us become a respected and welcome member of each community, earn and maintain our social acceptance (also known as social license to operate) and deliver on the objective of making a lasting, positive impact.
+Our proactive, collaborative approach across our operations in Brazil, Mexico and Peru helps us become a respected and welcome member of each community.
+It means we can earn and maintain our social acceptance (also known as social license to operate) and deliver on the objective of making a lasting, positive impact.

 Local Hiring and Procurement

-Great Panther’s supply chain function purchases, stores, and delivers more than $ 182 million annually in supplies, equipment, and services to our mines and offices.
-Our team sources products ranging from diesel fuel and chemical reagents to IT equipment and service providers from more than 1430 vendors.
+Doing business locally is fundamental to our success.
+Great Panther purchases, stores and delivers more than $160 million annually in supplies, equipment and services to our mines and offices.
+Our procurement teams source products ranging from diesel fuel and chemical reagents to IT equipment and contract service providers from more than 1,200 vendors.

-Since we are invested in the economic success of our host communities, we also give preference to local suppliers as part of our procurement strategy.
-By “buying local,” we strengthen the relationship between Great Panther and local businesses while reducing our shipping costs and operating expenses.
-Most importantly, it fosters an entrepreneurial spirit in our host communities, which has a strong multiplier effect for local employment and business.
+Through our local procurement process, we give preference to local suppliers, who we define as suppliers of goods or services in our host communities or at the state and national level.
+By “buying local,” we continue developing the relationship between Great Panther and local businesses while reducing our shipping costs and operating expenses and strengthening our business continuity.
+Most importantly, it fosters an entrepreneurial spirit in our host communities, which has a strong multiplier effect on local employment and business.

 Training and Development

-Great Panther delivers training and development in a number of forms, customized to the individual’s role, ranging from management and leadership programs, to in-class safety and equipment activities, to on-the-job, technical skills-building.
-Training for employees and contractors focuses on key themes including safety, environmental, rescue brigade and personal development.
-Each mining site has an annual training plan to set out priorities, plans, and budgets for the year.
+Great Panther delivers online and in-person training and development customized to the individual’s role.
+Our training programs include management and leadership training, in-class safety and equipment activities, and on-the-job, technical skills-building.
+While we adjust training to suit individuals and priorities, year after year, our training is heavily focused on safety skills, to ensure a safe workplace and personal development, to help employees and contractors build potential for themselves and their communities.
+We also deliver environmental, rescue brigade and technical training.
+Each mining site has an annual training plan to set out priorities, goals and budgets for the year.

-Also, employees at our mine sites receive an annual performance review.
-It is based on their individual performance, tied to their department and company objectives, in addition to topics such as teamwork, self-initiative, skills development, work quality and communication effectiveness.
-Contractors are evaluated for their ability to carry out their work effectively, but no individual performance reviews are conducted.
+An increasing number of employees at our mine sites receive an annual performance review.
+It is based on their performance and tied to their department and Company objectives.
+As part of our short-term incentive plan for most employees, the performance review measures personal objectives, teamwork, self-initiative, skills development, work quality and communication effectiveness.
+Contractors are evaluated for their ability to carry out their work effectively and safely rather than on individual performance reviews.

-Across Great Panther, 54% of our employees are unionized, all of them in Brazil.
-The freedoms to associate and to bargain collectively are fundamental rights that make it possible to promote and realize decent conditions at work.
-We are committed to upholding our employees’ and contractors’ rights to decide whether they would unionize.
-Great Panther’s goal is to work collaboratively with our unions, which broadens the health and safety of our people and supports our business and local communities.
-In 2019, we had no strikes or lockouts at any of our sites.
+The freedoms to associate and bargain collectively are fundamental rights and we are committed to upholding our employees’ and contractors’ rights to decide whether to unionize.
+Currently, 100% of our employees in Brazil are unionized, representing 56% of all Great Panther employees.
+Great Panther’s goal is to work collaboratively with our unions.
+This cooperative approach broadens the health and safety of our people and supports our business and local communities.
+In 2020, we had no strikes or lockouts at any of our sites.